- Create a resource

 Publish your data

-It is now listed on the IPT homepage and you can share and link to it via e.g.:
+It is now listed on the IPT homepage and you can share and link to it, e.g.:

 http://ipt.vliz.be/resource.do?r=kielbay70.
 This would be a good time to notify any regional or thematic network you are involved in, which can also have an interest in your dataset.

-Your published dataset is a static snapshot of your data and will not change until you upload an updated source file and click publish again.
+Your published dataset is a static snapshot of your data and will not change until you upload an updated source file and click publish again or publish a new version (do not create a new resource).
 This procedure has the advantage that your dataset is always available, does not require a live internet connection to your database and can be easily shared.
 It also allows you to control the publication process more precisely: version 1, version 2, etc. and users are informed of how recent the data are (via the last publication date).

 To view an older version of the metadata about the resource, just add the trailing parameter